If you’re in the market for health insurance, you may have heard about short-term plans.

 Short-term plans provide less coverage and more limitations than plans that are Affordable Care Act compliant, such as those offered by UPMC Health Plan.

-- You can be denied coverage, or charged more, if you have a pre-existing condition.
+- You can be denied coverage if you have a pre-existing condition.
 This is a health problem you had before you secured health insurance.

 - You’ll have a new plan each time you renew your coverage.
 Medical conditions that arose under your initial short-term plan may not be covered under your new plan.